taskiq-python/taskiq/docs/guide/state-and-deps.md

 taskiq worker my_file:broker --no-propagate-errors
 ```

-In this case, no exception will ever going to be propagated to any dependency.
+In this case, no exception will ever be propagated to any dependency.

 ## Progress tracking